 Although the actors and actresses in this movie do a great job, and the direction and photography are first-rate, the propagandistic nature of this movie and a lapse of storytelling at the movie’s climax leave something to be desired artistically as well as morally.
 There is also some strong foul language, sexual immorality and a pornographic scene at a brothel where Osnard makes a spy rendezvous with Harry.
 Finally, despite a scene of forgiveness at the end, a couple bad guys escape justice with a pile of loot.

+Based on a spy novel by John le Carre, THE TAILOR OF PANAMA stars Pierce Brosnan as a ruthless, seductive British spy named Andy Osnard.
+The story takes place in Panama after the Americans arrested Noriega and handed over the Panama Canal to the leaders of that country in 1999.
+Osnard recruits fellow countryman Harry Pendel, an ex-con who is now tailor to some of the wealthiest, most powerful men in the country.
+With Osnard’s knowledge, Harry makes up an elaborate lie that may lead to another invasion but which Osnard hopes will make him rich.
+When Harry realizes his lies may destroy the country he loves and his marriage to his politically correct wife, he tries to stop Osnard.
 THE TAILOR OF PANAMA has a humanist, politically correct worldview that contains anti-capitalist and anti-American elements.
 The American military is made to look idiotic, and the businessmen in Panama are totally corrupt, but not the government officials running the canal.
 This movie also contains some explicit sex scenes and graphic nudity.
 Since the Cold War with the Communists allegedly ended, spy novelist John le Carre’s stories seem to have become more left-wing.